silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

  1. Edit your project's `.gitignore` file and remove the `themes/` line.
  2. Remove the `/themes/starter/.git` directory and the `/themes/starter/.gitignore` file.
  3. Rename the "starter" folder to your projects name (it should be all lower case and preferably one word).
   * If you're also using the [Wātea theme](https://github.com/silverstripe/cwp-watea-theme) you will also need to change "starter" to your projects name in the "starter_watea" folder.
 You may also wish to change the "watea" part of that folder name to your own customised subtheme name as well.
-Ensure you don't remove the underscore, and that the new "starter" theme name is reflected in the folder name of the Wātea theme if changed.
+Note that if you change the theme name from "watea" to something else you will need to update it in your `theme.yml` file as well
  4. Add the `.gitignore` file and the `themes` folder to your git project, commit it and push it back to the upstream repository.
  5. Remove the "cwp/starter-theme" line from the **require** list in `composer.json`.
 This will prevent composer from re-adding the *starter* theme to your project.
- 6. Edit `mysite/_config/config.yml` and alter the `SSViewer: theme` setting to the name of your new theme.
+ 6. Edit `mysite/_config/theme.yml` and add your theme name to the list in `SilverStripe\View\SSViewer.themes`.
+ If you're using the public webroot feature (enabled by default from CWP 2.0 onwards) ensure you add your custom theme _after_ `'$public'`.

 <div class="alert alert-info" markdown='1'>
 Don't forget to `flush` by visiting `http://localhost/your-project/?flush=1` to get the new theme running!